The Top 10 Guitar Amps

 Top 10 Amps - Extended Reviews

-Marshall amps have come a long way, from modifying Fender amps to becoming THE amp synonymous with rock.
+Marshall amps have come a long way, from being a modified Fender Bassman clone to becoming THE amp synonymous with rock guitar.
 Their logo continues to mark the back-line of today's guitar greats including Eric Johnson, Joe Satriani, Slash, Angus Young, Dave Mustaine, Joe Bonamassa and many more!
 I mean, let's face it, if you've been playing rock guitar for a while, you've probably dreamt of playing your magnificent riffs to a sold out arena, specifically with a wall of Marshall stacks at your back.

 The JCM800 and 1959 Super Lead 100 a.k.a.
 "Plexi" are their most popular amp heads, both of which are still in production due to high demand.
 However this list deserves what the brand considers as their "flagship" amplifier, the JVM410H, a versatile all-tube amp that lets you switch between multiple Marshall circuits, from the old JTM45 to modern high-gain.

 2. Fender '65 Twin Reverb

 In 1952, before the first Stratocaster even hit the market, Fender released what has become the epitome of guitar amplifiers - the "Twin".
 This amp went on to be the amp of choice for the Beatles, Keith Richards, Eric Clapton, and Jimi Hendrix from 1965 to 1966.

 In 1963, Fender upgraded the Twin by adding a spring reverb.
 The Twin was then replaced by the Twin Reverb, which then became the go-to amplifier for guitarists who are looking for the best clean tone.
 Today, the '65 Twin Reverb re-issue continues this legacy of providing clean and unhindered tone.